12 options for funding your startup

-Your banking advisor may be able to offer you a bank account with an overdraft facility and even a company credit card.
+Your banking advisor may be able to offer you a basic business bank account with an overdraft facility and even a company credit card.
 These are great options if you need to borrow a small amount and it will help your cash flow in the first few months of trading too.
 Just make sure that you can keep up minimum card payments as this can be an expensive form of borrowing.

 If your bank has turned you down, microfinance providers may still be able to help you.
 These were set up to help small businesses get loans that they may not have been able to get elsewhere.
 This may be due to bad credit on the part of the entrepreneur, or there could be other reasons that a bank won’t lend to you.